-America Ferrera's Column On Diversity Amongst TV & Film Characters In Hollywood Is A Must-Read
+America Ferrara's Column On Diversity Is Must-Read

 Let me state this loudly and clearly, so you can hear me all the way to the back of the room: America Ferrera is an absolute goddess.
 Smart, hilarious, talented, powerful and strong willed, Ferrera is an actress who has never strived to fit a certain, outdated archetype of her industry and has always been outspoken in challenging those stereotypes.
 The Ugly Betty actress has spent her career playing roles which provide positive representations of her Latino heritage, appearing to be incredibly selective with which roles she chooses to play and avoiding roles which are tokenized or dangerously clichéd.
 So it makes sense that her views on this topic have been given prominence in the form of a guest column for Deadline in which Ferrera speaks out about diversity in TV and film, and that as usual she delivers nothing short of empowering excellence.

 Speaking in promotion of her NBC comedy Superstore, Ferrera writes assuredly and powerfully, providing a thorough overview of the importance of diversity and the problems which still, sadly, negatively impact much of the TV and film industry to this day.
 With an honesty which draws her personal experiences with avoiding becoming a tokenized character alongside balanced calls-to-action for the sort of roles which should be available to people of all races and backgrounds, Ferrera's guest column is full of high-five moments and the sorts of powerful lines that make you feel as though there's still hope for the entertainment industry to take demands for progressive programming seriously, and to diversify their offerings.